The program for 2026 will be available here soon – in the meantime, feel free to browse the 2025 program.

 15.45-17.00h Proffered papers II: Hot data and burning questions

-Chairs: Susan Chang (San Francisco), Martin van den Bent (Rotterdam)
+Chairs: Martin van den Bent (Rotterdam), Andrew Scott (Melbourne)

 Combined Multiparametric MRI and 18F-FDOPA PET Imaging Features Strongly Predict Molecular Status, Malignant Transformation, and Survival in Gliomas – Timothy Cloughesy (Los Angeles), Abstract No. 45